MrMusic25/linux-pref/README.md

 # linux-pref
 A repository that is meant to hold and install all my favorite programs, settings, aliases, and scripts whenever I decided to install or try a new distribution of Linux.
-These are written entirely in bash so, it should work on anything that runs it i.e. OSX, BSD, UNIX, and soon Windows 10!
+These are written entirely in bash so, it should work on anything that runs it i.e. OSX, BSD, UNIX, and Windows 10!

-## Notes and Info
+## General Note and Information

 - If a script requires root privileges, it will notify you and attempt to re-run itself as root.
-- All scripts will save their logs to `~/.logs/`, look there for additional debug info if submitting a ticket or diagnosing errors.
+- All scripts will save their logs to `~/.logs/`, look there for additional debug info when diagnosing errors.
 - Please feel free to fork this for yourself, or leave a note here.
-I accept any input or suggestions on improvements or bug fixes.
+I accept any input or suggestions/improvements.
 - If you are interested in writing scripts like these, you can begin learning the syntax from the [Bash Hackers Wiki] (http://wiki.bash-hackers.org/), or look at the files in `examples/`
+- I wrote most of these on a Manjaro system, but also do a lot of it with Bash for Windows.
+Below are the versions my scripts have been tested on:
+  ~ Bash for Windows: version 4.3.11(1)-release (x86_64-pc-linux-gnu)
+  ~ Manjaro Linux: Bash version 4.4? (will verify)

 ## Scripts and Usage